redhat-developer/odo/website/docs/getting-started/cluster-setup/openshift.md

 9. Once the Operator is installed, you should see _**Installed operator - ready for use**_, and a **View Operator** button appears on the page.
 10. Click on the **View Operator** button; this should take you to Operators > Installed Operators > Operator details page, and you should be able to see details of your Operator.

-## Verify the Operator installation
+## Verifying the Operator installation
 Once the Operator is successfully installed on the cluster, you can also use `odo` to verify the Operator installation and see the CRDs associated with it; run the following command:
 ```shell
 odo catalog list services